Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures: Theoretical Formalism

 \section{Theoretical Formalism}

 In this section, we provide the theoretical formalism for describing the Mott-Wannier magnetoexciton in 2D materials and present the energy contribution from the external magnetic field to the Rydberg states binding energy of magnetoexcitons.
-Here, we present electrostatic interactions that due to a non-local dielectric screening of an electron-hole interaction strongly modify the electrostatic Coulomb potential and form direct magnetoexcitons in TMDC monolayers and indirect magnitoexcitons in MX$_{2}$-MX$_{2}$ bilayers and MX$_{2}$-hBN-MX$_{2}$ van der Waals heterostructure, where $N$ layers of hBN monolayers separate two TMDC monolayer
+Electrostatic interactions that due to a non-local dielectric screening of an electron-hole interaction strongly modify the electrostatic Coulomb potential and form direct magnetoexcitons in TMDC monolayers and indirect magnitoexcitons in MX$_{2}$-MX$_{2}$ bilayers and MX$_{2}$-hBN-MX$_{2}$ van der Waals heterostructure are presented.